lucasrecan/letterboxd-watchlist-filter/README.md

+See the webapp branch for the https://lb-watchlist-filter.streamlit.app source code

+---

 For the moment, this script filters a `watchlist.csv` to create a `watchlist_filtered.csv` according to the production country of each film according to TMDB.

 It also creates a `watchlist_enriched.csv` to keep track of films already found on TMDB, allowing updates.